faystart/ESG/apply/ESG-investment.md

 Investors are beginning to realise that they have the power to make an  impact by choosing where and how to invest their funds.
 Investing with  sustainability goals in mind allows investors to influence the way the  economy works or how a company behaves through the allocation of  capital.
 It can drive innovation by channelling money towards new  technologies, reinforce positive behaviour by rewarding good practices  and impact the entire economic value chain.
 Furthermore, designated  strategies can make investments with a specific goal in mind, such as  addressing the need for clean water or curbing carbon emissions.

-AllianzGI has developed a framework for SDG-aligned and  sustainability-themed investing to provide a clearer proposition for  clients who want their investments to contribute to a better world, in  addition to generating financial returns.
+AllianzGI has developed a framework for SDG-aligned and  sustainability-themed investing to provide a clearer proposition for  clients who want their investments to contribute to a better world, in  addition to generating financial returns. i